 5. Wait staff – It is a good idea to have wait staff if there is a seated dinner.
 If it is a buffet, wait staff is necessary to refill the food, unless you have designated family or friends that will do this for you.

-6. Food stations – The food will be out all night, so make sure you confirm with the caters if they will be provided food warmers, or if you will have to rent or buy them.
+6. Food stations – The food will be out all night, so make sure you confirm with the caters if they will be providing food warmers, or if you will have to rent or buy them.
 If you have wait staff, you can have the wait staff put some food out in the warmers and then refill when necessary.

 7. Alcohol – The general average for alcohol if you have an open bar is a drink an hour per guest, but realistically, most of our guests will probably have 2 or 3 drinks an hour.